Greetings from Charlotte, North Carolina. For your philanthropy primer reading pleasure, here’s all that’s fit to print.

 If you’re a donor to The University of North Texas, odds are you’ll have a hard time finding your name on an annual donor list.
-Best quote of this article is “We’ve never had a problem with it, but it’s not in the best interest of donors to list their names.”
+Best quote of the article is “We’ve never had a problem with it, but it’s not in the best interest of donors to list their names.”
 Mr. McQueen might be right, the last thing you want to have on your hands is a Mean Green donor (pun intended).

 Other events significant to higher ed advancement: